jconorgrogan/Informational-Constructivism/README.md

 # Informational Constructivism

 The following is a WIP attempt to get my thoughts down on paper of a theory of everything that I've been thinking about for a few years now.
-Obviously, this will invite many (warrented) sketpics.
+Obviously, this will invite many (warranted) skeptics.
 There has never been a proper ToE that has answered every critic, and billions of schizo theories put forth by millions of people without any formal training.
 I understand.

 I invite your review, criticisms, and feedback.
 I do ask for some rules of engagement: